vorSherer/code-301-prework/README.md

   `sudo apt-get install nodejs`

-  If this did not work, try the following:

-  `curl -sL https://deb.nodesource.com/setup_5.x | sudo -E bash -`

-  It will churn away for a while, and then once it's done you can run the following command:

-  `sudo apt-get install nodejs`

-  If, once again, you did not achieve success, try [these instructions to build from source](https://gist.github.com/toastynerd/d3e563522977f6750c32).

-  Finally, `sudo apt-get install npm`
+  If this did not work, do a Google search on the particular error message you received and try to track it down.
+If you are still running in to problems, send an email or Slack message to your instructor and make a plan for working out a solution.

 #### Mac instructions